Humancannonball/mqtt-app/readme.md

 client = mqtt.Client(client_id="PythonSubscriber", callback_api_version=mqtt.CallbackAPIVersion.VERSION1)
 ```

-### Improved IMDB Search Functionality
+### Improved AliExpress Search Functionality
-The IMDB search functionality has been enhanced to use a multi-layered approach:
+The AliExpress search functionality has been implemented to use a multi-layered approach:

-1. **Primary Method**: Uses Selenium to navigate to search results and extract structured data
+1. **Primary Method**: Uses requests to access the AliExpress search page
-2. **Direct Search URL**: If regular search fails, tries a more direct search URL approach
+2. **Structured Data Extraction**: Attempts to extract embedded JSON product data
-3. **Fallback Method**: If Selenium approaches fail, uses a requests/BeautifulSoup based approach
+3. **Direct HTML Parsing**: Falls back to direct HTML parsing if structured data is unavailable
 4. **Error Recovery**: Includes multiple fallback mechanisms to ensure some results are always returned

-This makes the search more reliable across different network conditions and IMDB website updates.
+This makes the search more reliable across different network conditions and AliExpress website updates.

 ### 3. Run the Python Backend
 Start the Python backend subscriber with: